oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 * Establishes trust in *native_callback_uri* and validates that an app claiming it is on the device.
 Otherwise terminates the flow.
 * Authenticates end-user and authorizes the request.
 * MUST use OS mechanisms to invoke *native_callback_uri* and return to the client, providing it a response whose contents is according to this specification for the response of a Native Authorization Endpoint, as url-encoded query parameters.

+Note - trust establishment mechanisms in *native_callback_uri* are out of scope of this specification.
+However we note that closed ecosystems could employ an allowList, and open ecosystems could leverage
+{{OpenID.Federation}}:

+  * Extract native_callback_uri's DNS domain.
+  * Add the path /.well-known/openid-federation and perform trust chain resolution.
+  * Inspect client's metadata for redirect_uri's and validate **native_callback_uri** is included among them.

 When the client is invoked on its native_callback_uri, it shall handle the response parameters as it would handle a response from a federated authorization server.
 See {{federating-response}} for details.